ChildHoodDreams/vscode-mapping/README.md

 # vscode-mapping
-Setup ans snippets for Visual Studio Code
+Setup and snippets for Visual Studio Code